Round up of the Challenge on Saturday the 2nd April 2005

 Now considering Dales gloating, and distraction techniques, I had to award the 12 behaviour points to Danny & Gabriel - but alas - it was really not enough.
 The final score was 54 to 17.

-Anyway while this was the end of an era, this is not the end of the club, although this was the last event held at Prospect Ring, we will be starting a new group at our new location around August.
+Anyway while this was the end of an era, this is not the end of the club, although this was the last event held in East Finchley, we will be starting a new group at our new location around August.